infernoangel301ut/NUTS-GameEngine/README.md

 ## How do I use NUTS?

-Well, I will not be going into detail about it, since you should definetly check out the tutorials for that, but I'll explain some simple stuff:
+Well, I will not be going into detail about it, since you should definetly check out the code examples for that, but I'll explain some simple stuff:

 You first wanna create a folder for your whole project, then add the nuts.py file you *probably* installed in.